 There are a couple of ways to check what kind of work your Plex instance is doing.
-I would always recommend you install Plexpy on your Bytesized account.
-Plexpy will give you a lot of information on the streams the server is currently processing, whether it's transcoding or Direct Streaming etc.
+I would always recommend you install Tautulli on your Bytesized account.
+Tautulli will give you a lot of information on the streams the server is currently processing, whether it's transcoding or Direct Streaming etc.

 If you are using Plex Home Theater you can press 'i' to get information about what kind of stream it is receiving.
 Plex Media Player also has an information overview when pressing 'i' but it's missing information about whether a stream is being transcoded.